-Twenty-three fabulous & socially acceptable ways to shut people down
+Twenty-two fabulous & socially acceptable ways to shut people down

 by Katy Elphinstone